Instant Pot Black-Eyed Peas

-Whether it’s all true or not, I’m not sure… What I do know is that you certainly don’t have to twist my arm when it comes to eating this side dish!
+Whether it’s all true or not, I’m not sure… What I do know is that you certainly don’t have to twist my arm when it comes to a delicious bowl of black-eyed peas or black-eyed peas soup!

 Featured Comment